5 Self-Regulation Musts For Your Classroom

 • Developing go-to coping strategies

-One self regulation activity for kids that can be helpful is for students to plan what they will do when common challenging situations come up and then quickly act out their plan.
-When teachable moments come up, rather than just providing a verbal correction or explanation, have students replay the situation with different actions and outcomes.
+One self-regulation activity for kids that can be helpful is for students to plan what they will do when challenging situations come up and then quickly act out their plan.
+When teachable moments arise, rather than just providing a verbal correction or explanation, have students replay the situation with different actions and outcomes.

-Also, it can be really powerful for you to model and think out loud when you are in a situation where you have to manage your feelings and what you do.
-Students can see not only how you would handle it, but that adults have to manage their feelings too.
+Also, it can be compelling for you to model and think out loud when you are in a situation where you have to manage your feelings and what you do.
+Students can see not only how you would handle it but that adults have to manage their feelings, too.

 Lastly, books are always a great medium.
-Highlight how different characters do and don't handle their feelings and the consequences that happen.
+Highlight how different characters do and don't handle their feelings and the consequences.

-For students or classes that struggle with self-regulation, setting goals can be a good strategy to incorporate.
+For students or classes that struggle with self-regulation, setting goals can be an excellent strategy to incorporate.
 This will help students focus on improvement and make plans to reach goals.

 For example, say the class or a student wants to work on raising their hands.
-They can identify when they have trouble raising their hand, brainstorm strategies to help remember, and set a goal for the week.
+They can identify when they have trouble raising their hand, brainstorm strategies to help them remember, and set weekly goals.

 One of the key focuses of any goal setting with self-regulation should be on getting 1% better all the time, not worrying about perfection.
-With the hand raising example, from week to week, students should have a goal to see fewer call-outs, but not expect to zero that week.
+With the hand-raising example, from week to week, students should aim to see fewer call-outs but not expect to zero that week.

-SMART Goals are even better and simple to add into your classroom routines.
+SMART Goals are even better and simple to add to your routines.

-Reflection is a key part of self regulation activities for kids.
+Reflection is a crucial part of self-regulation activities for kids.
 Thinking about how you can manage or could have managed your feelings takes some practice.
 But the better you get at it, the better you get at self-regulation.

 You can build some reflection time into closing circles or morning meetings.